surendra-dire/Prometheus-Grafana/Readme.md

 Prometheus, a CNCF open source project, is a systems and service monitoring system.
 It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts.
-The features that distinguish Prometheus from other metrics and monitoring systems are:

 ## Main Features